- Give yourself the grace to say “You know what? I’m just being right now.”

 The following is a full transcript of a Facebook Live, where Susie is speaking extemporaneously – she is unscripted and unedited.

 Okay.
 Take two.
 Sorry folks.
 Sorry folks for a couple of things.
 First of all, I’m later today than I was every other day this week because I’ve been in meetings all day and I forgot to post that I was going to do this later today.
 So I apologize for that.
 Want to hop on here every day and just offer some encouragement in the midst of all that we’re going through because these are tough times and, but we are tough people and we’re going to be able to get through this.
 I wanted to talk today about two things.
-Most of all us, you, you’re a better relationship with yourself in the midst of this because we’re doing all of this about better relationships.
+Most of all, us, you, your better relationship with yourself in the midst of this because we’re doing all of this about better relationships.
 And so if you hi Jamie.
 I actually tried yesterday to do the video and these people, you people pop on and I want to say hi and it interrupts my flow and then the recording is not good.

 So I’m going to say hi at the beginning.
-I’m going to wave a few, come on because I really do want to just give a couple minutes of some encouragement and then we can chat in the comments.
+I’m going to wave a few, come on because I really do want to just give a couple minutes of some encouragement, and then we can chat in the comments.
 So here’s the thing, I feel like this is a message I’m hearing from everyone I’m talking to right now and that is this pressure to be productive, pressure to do and use this time in certain ways.
 And if I want to offer you anything, it’s this permission slip.
 Let me write it out here for all of you and an RX for permission to be wherever you are right now.
 For some people being at home and being online and being sheltering in place, even with their work has not meant anything more than a busier life.
-Figuring out how to do things online, figuring out how to to work and do kids and spouses and life all at the same time in the same place.
+Figuring out how to do things online, figuring out how to work and do kids and spouses and life all at the same time in the same place.

 And there’s no margin and there’s no extra energy and there’s no extra time and there’s this feeling of they should be doing more.
 And so I talked with some folks about that yesterday.
 I have other clients who are not working and their life has gotten crazy.
 Maybe with kids being home or their jobs been put on hiatus and there’s economic worries and there is this idea of I should be productive, but I’m really feeling down or I’m really feeling, you know, this Malays and I think what we’re all feeling is a sense of grief, which is very real.
 And we’re going to talk about that as the days and weeks unfold.
 But what I want to tell everyone is you have permission to just be, to be where you are.
-There are no sheds.
+There are no shoulds.
 There just is.
 And so don’t should all over yourself.

 I should be doing this.
 I should be feeling that.
 I should be.
 Fill in the blank and, and tell yourself, Susie says, I have permission to just be, and that could be that for you.
 Just recharging or having some margin is about when you’re done with the day.
 You know, having some time watching Netflix and unplugging, reading a book of fiction, not doing work.
 I’m not being productive, not cooking from scratch, not painting a room, not cleaning out your closets, not doing all the things that you see people doing that caused you to feel like, Oh, I should be doing more.
 If that’s the case, then give yourself the grace to say, you know what?
 I’m just being right now.
 I’ve gotten through my musts.
 What am I urgency and importance that I have to take care of today with work, with kids, with relationships, and then what am I going to do now that’s going to recharge me?